sachidanandarautray/Dataanalytics-On-Cloud/README.md

-# JOBIFY - Revolutionizing Recruitment
+# Jobify - Automated Recruitment Process, Effortless Resume Parsing, and Agile Cloud Deployment

 Welcome to JOBIFY, a cutting-edge platform transforming the recruitment landscape for both job seekers and employers.
 JOBIFY is designed with the belief that job searching and hiring should be intuitive, efficient, and user-centric.